 Every Supreme Court justice of the past 50 years

-Although its mandate was established in the United States Constitution, the first assembly of the Supreme Court of the United States of America didn't take place until 1790.
-More than two-and-a-quarter centuries later, neither of the other two branches of government bears as close a resemblance to its original form than America's highest court.
+More than two-and-a-quarter centuries since the first assembly of the Supreme Court in 1790, neither of the other two branches of government bears as close a resemblance to its original form as the highest American court.

-Throughout the generations, the face of the court has changed dramatically in terms of the number of justices on the court and more obviously, their gender and racial makeup.
-But the core responsibility of the High Court remains the same: interpret the constitutionality of laws and serve as the final venue of appeal for corporations, governments, and even individual people.
+Even as its number of justices and gender and racial makeup evolved over generations, the Supreme Court’s core responsibility remains unchanged: Interpret the constitutionality of laws and serve as the final venue of appeal for corporations, governments, and even individual people.

 Earl Warren (1953–1969)